Maillol/aiohttp-pydantic/README.rst

     oas.setup(app, url_prefix='/spec-api')

-If you want generate the Open Api Specification from several aiohttp sub-application. on the same route, you must use *apps_to_expose* parameters
+If you want generate the Open Api Specification from specific aiohttp sub-applications. on the same route, you must use *apps_to_expose* parameter.

 .. code-block:: python3